 A hard landing for Genesis

 Sample collection missions are hard but NASA’s Genesis spacecraft launched in 2001 had already successfully collected samples of the solar wind and was about to bring them to Earth in 2004.
 When the sample-carrying probe was descending in Earth’s atmosphere, its parachute never deployed.
 It crashed into the Utah desert.
 Many of its sample collectors shattered upon impact, and some remaining samples were contaminated by the desert air.
-Scientists worked hard to safely recover the remaining intact samples for study but the mission’s science output was of course lower than expected.
+Scientists worked hard to safely recover the remaining intact samples for study, and the mission’s primary objectives were eventually met but the overall scientific output was, of course, lower than expected.

-NASA’s failure report in 2009 revealed that Lockheed Martin, the spacecraft manufacturer, had incorrectly installed the probe’s accelerometers in inverted position, which led the spacecraft to think it was going up rather than down!
+NASA’s failure report in 2009 revealed that Lockheed Martin, the spacecraft manufacturer, had incorrectly installed the probe’s accelerometers in inverted position, which confused the spacecraft’s navigation system and led to the parachutes not deploying.